Career Discovery Tool

 • Align, fit, or assemble component parts, using hand or power tools, fixtures, templates, or microscopes.

-• Collaborate with engineers to implement electromechanical designs in industrial or other settings.
+• Assist engineers to implement electromechanical designs in industrial or other settings.

 • Consult with machinists to ensure that electromechanical equipment or systems meet design specifications.